 Working with users and webmasters for a better web

-We also actively work with webmasters to maintain the health of the web ecosystem.
+We also actively work with site owners to maintain the health of the web ecosystem.
 Last year, we sent 45 million messages to registered website owners via Search Console letting them know about issues we identified with their websites.
-More than 6 million of these messages are related to manual actions, providing transparency to webmasters so they understand why their sites got manual actions and how to resolve the issue.
+More than 6 million of these messages are related to manual actions, providing transparency to site owners so they understand why their sites got manual actions and how to resolve the issue.

 Through enhanced Safe Browsing protections, we continue to protect more users from bad actors online.
 In the last year, we have made significant improvements to our safe browsing protection, such as broadening our protection of macOS devices, enabling predictive phishing protection in Chrome, cracked down on mobile unwanted software, and launched significant improvements to our ability to protect users from deceptive Chrome extension installation.

-We have a multitude of channels to engage directly with webmasters.
-We have dedicated team members who meet with webmasters regularly both online and in-person.
-We conducted more than 250 online office hours, online events and offline events around the world in more than 60 cities to audiences totaling over 220,000 website owners, webmasters and digital marketers.
+We have a multitude of channels to engage directly with site owners.
+We have dedicated team members who meet with site owners regularly both online and in-person.
+We conducted more than 250 online office hours, online events and offline events around the world in more than 60 cities to audiences totaling over 220,000 website owners and digital marketers.
 In addition, our official support forum has answered a high volume of questions in many languages.
 Last year, the forum had 63,000 threads generating over 280,000 contributing posts by 100+ Top Contributors globally.
 For more details, see this post.
-Apart from the forums, blogs and the SEO starter guide, the Google Webmaster YouTube channel is another channel to find more tips and insights.
+Apart from the forums, blog and the SEO starter guide, the Google Webmaster YouTube channel is another channel to find more tips and insights.
 We launched a new SEO snippets video series to help with short and to-the-point answers to specific questions.
 Be sure to subscribe to the channel!

-Despite all these improvements, we know we’re not yet done.
-We’re relentless in our pursue of an abuse-free user experience, and will keep improving our collaboration with the ecosystem to make it happen.
+Despite all these improvements, we know we're not yet done.
+We're relentless in our pursue of a user experience without abuse, and will keep improving our collaboration with the ecosystem to make it happen.